 The Roberta Bondar Foundation has partnered with the Canadian Camping Association to launch the Summer Camp Bondar Challenge.
 Modeled after the successful school-based Bondar Challenge, it is focused on campers using a camera as a tool and gateway to learning about the environment.
 Campers are challenged to capture an image in their environment that relates to an aspect of biodiversity and then write a statement to accompany their photo.
 The program fuses the art of photography with a knowledge of science and promotes a lifelong love of nature, protection of our environment and global citizenship.
 The winning images and statements may travel with The Foundation’s Travelling Exhibition.

 For more information and to register your camp, visit the Foundation’s website.
-Registration will remain open until May 1, 2016 – 11:59PM (EST).
+Applications open on February 28, 2018 and must be received by May 1, 2018 at 8:00 pm EST to be considered.

 Role of the Foundation